Foundation for Rural & Regional Renewal

 The full list of grant recipients can be found below.

 More information on these grant programs is available here.
+UPDATE: The next round of GR&W Kinglake Ranges will open during 2022.

 The full list of grant recipients and their projects are listed below: